microsoft/PowerPlatformConnectors/independent-publisher-connectors/Mensagia/Readme.md

 # Mensagia
 Mensagia offer reliable SMS, Email and Voice for business automation communication.

-## Publisher: Mensagia
+## Publisher: Sistemes Informàtics ICON, S.L.

+## Stack Owner: Sinergyne Global Communications, S.L.

 ## Prerequisites
 You will need the following to proceed:
-* A Mensagia "API Client" account.
+* A Mensagia "API Client" account created by an user type "Manager".
 * Make sure you have enough balance in your Mensagia account.

 ## Obtaining Credentials
-The API key can be obtained by entering the portal of your Mensagia account.
+If you are a Manager user, you can create an sub-user "API Client" within the portal of your [Mensagia account](https://mensagia.com/dashboard).
+This step is essential to be able to obtain an API key that allows you to use this connector.
+[More info](https://mensagia.com/docs/tipos-de-usuarios/1039).

 ## Supported Operations